flightaware/zookeepertcl/README.md

 ```

 In the explicitly named style, in place of **#auto** you provide the name of the command, in this case, **zk**.

+If **-async** is specified, what follows next is a command that will be executed for general zookeeper callbacks.
+While watches, asynchronous data requests, etc, have their own callbacks, this callback will tell you the state is connected and stuff like that.

 Creating a node is simple...